Kresge College: The early years

 According to UC President Clark Kerr, Edgar had been influenced by the work of Carl Rogers and was attempting to translate Rogers' notion of client-centered psychotherapy into a form of student-centered education.
 Kerr sarcastically explained in his memoirs how this turned out: "A recipe for total anarchy.
 A recipe for Kresge."
 The problem with running the college as a participatory democracy was that only the most committed activists could make it work; everyone else was either sidelined or simply fled.

 In the early days, Kresge had a threefold focus: humanistic psychology, women's studies and environmental studies.
 The best history of the early days of the college is a chapter in Gerald Grant and David Reisman's award-winning book on experimental colleges in the United States, The Perpetual Dream: Reform and Experiment in the American College (University of Chicago Press, 1979).
 Today, the literature, feminist studies and writing departments have moved to the new Humanities building while the Writing Program and the Science Communication Program remain in Kresge.

-The current core course, Power and Representation, examines the ways in which an individual relates to communities by focussing on representations of gender, ethnicity, class, sexual orientation and race.
+Each UCSC college has one "core" course mandatory for all first-year affiliates.
+Kresge's current core course is Academic Literacy and Ethos, focused on intellectual development within the academic context.
+Previous core courses include Power and Representation, which examined the ways in which an individual relates to communities by focusing on representations of gender, ethnicity, class, sexual orientation and race.

 Kresge's idiosyncratic architecture, designed by architects William Turnbull and Charles Moore, is based on a fantasy Italian village which winds up the hillside.
 Instead of dormitories, Kresge housing consisted of apartments, suites (which allowed students to have small single rooms), and octets.
 The octets were large housing spaces intended for eight students, which the architects deliberately left unfinished.
 When the college opened, each group of eight students was given $2,000 to design and build the inner walls and floors.
 The earlier octets had significant open and communal spaces, but the ones designed later had more walls and individual rooms.
 The openness created such an interpersonal intensity that by the end of the first year, thirty one of the thirty two original students had left the octets for other housing.
 Also, in the first quarter, they went from octets housing eight students, to sextets housing six students.
 Today most of the apartments, suites, and sextets serve the same purpose as dorm rooms, although they contain private kitchens, bathrooms, and living rooms.
 The college is acclaimed in architectural circles.
 For example, it is included in G. E. Kidder Smith's 1996 book Sourcebook of American Architecture: 500 Notable Buildings from the 10th Century to the Present (Princeton University Press).